 Pedestrian truss bridges are a very common tool in the toolbox for engineers to pull from.
 Generally speaking, engineers know their preferred vendors that offer pedestrian truss bridge systems.
 Engineers we work with typically have experience in specifying different types of truss bridges for specific applications.
 With such a wide range of spans that can be accomplished with a truss bridge, they offer quite a bit of flexibility in design for a multi-use trail.

-On the downside of designing with truss bridge systems, the pedestrian bridge crossings must be straight and cannot incline or decline.
+On the downside of designing with truss bridge systems, the pedestrian bridge crossings must be straight and cannot be installed in a horizontal curvilinear fashion.